oerc-music/meld-clients-core/README-Climb.md

 On stage load:
 --------------
-- 	MELD-client will post the current session identifier to http://localhost:3000/input
+- 	MELD-client will post the current session identifier (as "meldcollection") and the current mei file (as "meldmei") to http://localhost:3000/input
 	* modify muzicodesUri at the top of meld-client/src/container/climb.js if necessary
 -  In response, muzicodes should post a createNextSession annotation to MELD (see "Creating a session" below)